cohenoa33/syncflow/README.md

 Notes:

-- Insights are cached in MongoDB with a TTL-style freshness window (server-side).
+- Insights are cached in MongoDB with a TTL-style freshness window (server-side)
-- The UI supports Regenerate to force recomputation.
+- The UI shows **Fresh vs Cached** indicators with computed timestamps
+- Regeneration is **rate-limited** to protect the system
+- When rate-limited, the UI shows a live countdown until retry is allowed

 ## 📖 How It Works (Current MVP)